Dai Le: Fairfield City Council

+Federal politics

-Le stood as an independent candidate for the seat of Fowler at the 2022 Australian federal election, in response to Labor candidate Kristina Keneally being parachuted into the seat.
+Le stood as an independent candidate for the seat of Fowler at the 2022 federal election, in response to Labor candidate Kristina Keneally being parachuted into the seat.
 Le won the seat, with an 18-point swing against the Australian Labor Party, who had previously held it since its creation in 1984.
+She became the first refugee and Vietnamese Australian to be elected to the Australian House of Representatives.

-After her election win they had some questions over her eligibility to stand, due to questions on her foreign citizenship status.
+After her election win, some had questions over her eligibility to serve as representative, due to questions on her foreign citizenship status.
 She dismissed these questions.

-In early August 2022 as one of her first duties in Parliament Le abstained from the Climate Change Bill, tweeting:
+In early August 2022, as one of her first duties in Parliament Le abstained from the Climate Change Bill, tweeting:

 "I will be abstaining from voting on the Climate Change Bill.
-I can’t justify voting yes on a bill that’s been rushed through parliament when we haven’t been given any specific details of the immediate impact on communities like Fowler.
+I can’t justify voting yes on a bill that’s been rushed through parliament when we haven’t been given any specific details of the immediate impact on communities like Fowler and no guarantees that this initiative will not drive up electricity bills for locals and businesses.
 I support a cleaner and greener environment, but my main priority is making sure the high cost of living and unemployment rates in our area are stabilised – especially in these very tough economic times.
 I will consider supporting future climate policies only if they have a positive outcome for low-income families who are already struggling with high food, fuel and energy prices."

+Le was re-elected at the 2025 federal election, defeating Labor candidate Tu Le (no relation).
+Her primary vote increased by about 5,000 and had a small two-candidate swing of 0.6% (against Labor) towards her.

 Personal life

 Le is married to Markus Lambert and has one son.

 In August 2012, Le was appointed to the Advisory Board of Multicultural NSW (formerly the NSW Community Relations Commission) providing advice to Government ministers and agencies.

 In October 2014, Le discovered she had breast cancer and undertook intensive chemotherapy and radiation treatment.
 She later recovered from her breast cancer in 2015 and was appointed a Cancer Council ambassador for Greater Western Sydney.

 Le is also the founder of the Diverse Australian Women's Network, which aims to empower women from diverse backgrounds through conversation and advocacy.
 She also founded the South West Entrepreneurial Hub, a platform for business owners, start-ups and entrepreneurs living in Sydney’s South West, to meet, collaborate and share their experiences and learn from one another.

-Le stated, “She still believes in God and prays to the Virgin Mary” but is no longer a practising Catholic.
+Le is a lapsed Catholic, but has stated she “still believes in God and prays to the Virgin Mary”.
 She credits her election win to the intercession of the Blessed Virgin Mary.

 Although her surname (Lê) is pronounced /lej˧˧/ in the Saigon dialect ("lay"), she has taken to use the pronunciation /liː/ ("lee") which the Australian public generally uses.